FilterJoe/megatemplate/README.rst

 0) git clone
 1) project and app names
-2) any reference to project/app names in the settings.py file
+2) any reference to project/app names in the settings.py file 2a) also change name of project directory for template_dir in settings.py
 3) change import statement in urls.py file
 4) change 2 hardcoded app names in wsgi.py file
 5) git "share project on github"